-Founded by Emma Kunz (1892 to 1963) was a nurse, healer, researcher and artist.
-When a friend of hers become ill, she began to do research on natural healing remedies.
-From this she discovered there were special properties not only in rock but energy fields surrounding the structure of the cave (called Grutto in German).
-Emma discovered the healing properties of a rock called AION A (a Latin word meaning “without limitations”).
-In Europe, pieces of this rock can actually be purchased at local pharmacies.
-It is often prescribed by doctors and pharmacists as a part of a patient’s healing process.
+As the story goes, .when a friend of hers become ill, she began to do research on natural healing remedies.
+From her findings, she discovered there were special properties not only in the rock itself, but energy fields surrounding the structure of the cave (known as Grutto in German).
+Having uncovered the healing properties of this rock, it is sold in Europe at many pharmacies today.
+It is by no means a conventional method to medicine, but is often prescribed by doctors as a part of a patient’s healing process.

 When I entered the cave, I walked along the side and felt the cool, damp and dark feeling of the ground underneath my feet.
-I was drawn to the far right and sat near the side on some of the rocks.
+I was drawn to the far right and sat near the side of the rocks.
 Looking back, I almost felt like an invisible force was guiding me to continue to walk alone the side until I found the highest point where I could sit.
 The rocks on the wall formed a step-ladder from where I had continued to move toward until I met the final step on the wall.
-I learned later that where I was sitting was the field to charge the chakras as well as for spiritual impulses (the highest vibration inside the cave).
-Before entering the cave, I hadn’t seen a map of the energy vibrations.
+I later learned that where I was sitting was known to recharge the chakras as well as for experiencing spiritual impulses (i.e., the highest vibration inside the cave).
+Before entering the cave, I had not see or known that such a map of these energy fields existed.

-In the cave, I had two clear reactions.
-One of these was an intense feeling on the left side of my face being frozen and as if the muscles were gripping.
-And the other reaction was of steady stream of air coming out of the left nostril as if it had no end.
-After sitting for the half-hour, I felt the ‘impulse’ to do the dancer pose and a few other postures.
-This is normally a posture I do not assume immediately but take time to warm up into.
+While inside of the cave, I had two clear reactions.
+One of these was an intense feeling on the left side of my face feeling frozen; as if the muscles were gripping.
+And the other reaction was of a steady stream of air coming out of the left nostril; as if it had no end.
+After sitting for the half-hour time slot, I felt the ‘impulse’ to do the dancer pose and a few other postures.
+This is normally a yoga posture I do not assume immediately, but take time to warm up into.
 I took the picture using my self-timer, which only allows a few seconds from the time taken to set-up the camera to getting into the position or in this case my posture.

-Interestingly enough, it was not until several days later that I noticed the presence of the cave was still with me.
-It was an indescribable feeling of a protective shield around me.
-It was as if my mental field and aura had been reset.
+Interestingly enough, I noticed the presence of the cave was still with me even after several days.
+It was an indescribable feeling of a protective shield having been drawn around me.
+And as though both my mental field and aura had been reset.

 © Copyright of The Yoga Way, 2010.
 All written rights reserved.